delbussoweb/sql-docs/docs/relational-databases/polybase/polybase-configure-mongodb.md

 - [CREATE DATABASE SCOPED CREDENTIAL (Transact-SQL)](../../t-sql/statements/create-database-scoped-credential-transact-sql.md)
 - [CREATE EXTERNAL DATA SOURCE (Transact-SQL)](../../t-sql/statements/create-external-data-source-transact-sql.md)
 - [CREATE STATISTICS (Transact-SQL)](../../t-sql/statements/create-statistics-transact-sql.md)

+To find out which primary server is running in MongoDB, connect to your instance and run the following command: rs.isMaster ()

+In the returned JSON, look for the "primary" attribute.
+Use this value as a LOCATION parameter when creating external data source.

 1. Create a database scoped credential for accessing the MongoDB source.